robin-raymond/zax.io/basics.md

 offsetof        // offset of operator
                 // compute the byte offset of a contained variable from a
-                // container type or container variable
+                // container type or container variable typeof          // obtain the type of a variable or expression
 ````

 Other expressions: